1. Home

 Energy security during power outages

 Backup batteries can improve your energy security and family’s safety by providing electricity through power outages.
-Solar panels can refill the batteries when the sun comes out.
+Solar panels can refill the batteries when the sun comes out and provide a quieter, cleaner alternative to a backup generator.

 A map showing major power outages since 2000 across the United States.